-Changes in our accrued environmental costs during the first six months of 2009 are as follows:
+Changes in our accrued environmental costs during the first nine months of 2009 are as follows:

-Amount n millions)
+Amount (In millions)

-Balance at the beginning of the period \$ 52.9

-Additions charged to expense, net 1.2
+Balance at the beginning of the period Additions charged to expense, net Currency changes Payments, net \$ 52.9 2.7 .1 (6.6)

-Payments, net (3.8)

-Balance at the end of the period \$ 50.3
+Balance at the end of the period \$ 49.1

-Amounts recognized in the Condensed Consolidated Balance Sheet at the end of the period:

-Current liability \$ 12.2
+Amounts recognized in the Condensed Consolidated Balance Sheet at the end of the period: Current liability Noncurrent liability \$

-Noncurrent liability 38.1

-Total \$ 50.3
+Total \$ 49.1

 NL - On a quarterly basis, we evaluate the potential range of our liability at sites where NL, its present or former subsidiaries have been named as a PRP or defendant.
-At June 30, 2009, we accrued approximately \$47 million for those environmental matters related to NL which we believe are reasonably estimable.
+At September 30, 2009, we accrued approximately \$46 million, related to approximately 45 sites, for those environmental matters related to NL which we believe are reasonably estimable.
 We believe that it is not possible to estimate the range of costs for certain sites.
-The upper end of the range of reasonably possible costs to us for sites for which we believe it is currently possible to estimate costs is approximately \$73 million, including the amount currently accrued.
+The upper end of the range of reasonably possible costs to us for sites for which we believe it is currently possible to estimate costs is approximately \$82 million, including the amount currently accrued.
 We have not discounted these estimates to present value.

-At June 30, 2009, there were approximately 25 sites for which we are not currently able to estimate a range of costs.
-For these sites, generally the investigation is in the early stages, and we are unable to determine whether or not NL actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at the site.
+At September 30, 2009, there were approximately 20 sites for which we are not currently able to estimate a range of costs.
+For these sites, generally the investigation is in the early stages, and we are unable to determine whether or not NL actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at and cost to remediate the site.
 The timing and availability of information on these sites is dependent on events outside of our control, such as when the party alleging liability provides information to us.
-At certain of these previously inactive sites, we have received general and special notices of liability from the EPA alleging that we, along with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations conducted at the sites.
-These notifications may assert that NL, along with other PRPs, are liable for past clean-up costs that could be material to us if we are ultimately found liable.
+At certain of these previously inactive sites, we have received general and special notices of liability from the EPA and/or state agencies alleging that we, sometimes along with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations.
+These notifications may assert that NL, along with any other alleged PRPs, are liable for past and/or future clean-up costs that could be material to us if we are ultimately found liable.

 In 2005, certain real property NL owned that is subject to environmental remediation was taken from us in a condemnation proceeding by a governmental authority in New Jersey.
 The condemnation proceeds, the adequacy of which we disputed, were placed into escrow with a court in New Jersey.
 Because the funds were in escrow with the court and were beyond our control, we never gave recognition to such condemnation proceeds for financial reporting purposes.
 In April 2008, we reached a tentative settlement agreement.
 The tentative settlement agreement was subject to certain conditions which ultimately were not met, and on May 2, 2008 we terminated such agreement.
-In October 2008 we reached a definitive settlement agreement with such governmental authority and a real estate developer, among others, pursuant to which, among other things, we would receive certain agreed-upon amounts in satisfaction of our claim to just compensation for the taking of our property in the condemnation proceeding at three separate closings, and we would be indemnified against certain environmental liabilities related to such property, in exchange for the release of our equitable lien on specified portions of the property at each closing.
+In October 2008 we reached a definitive settlement agreed-upon amounts in satisfaction of our claim to just compensation for the taking of our property in the condemnation proceeding at three separate closings, and we would be indemnified against certain environmental liabilities related to such property, in exchange for the release of our equitable lien on specified portions of the property at each closing.
 The initial closing under the definitive settlement agreement calls for one final closing that is scheduled to occur in October 2010 and that is subject to, among other things, our receipt of an additional payment.